-If the Student-at-Risk Case Team identifies a Level 4 or Level 5 risk, they may make a recommendation for an Involuntary Withdrawal to the Vice Provost, Teaching, Learning and Student Success.
-Involuntary Withdrawal will result in physical removal from campus and academic withdrawal from the University.
+An Involuntary Withdrawal will result in physical removal from campus and academic withdrawal from the University.
 Involuntary Withdrawal may last for one academic year or longer as determined by the Vice Provost, Teaching, Learning and Student Success.

-Prior to an Involuntary Withdrawal response, the student will first be offered to take a Voluntary Withdrawal.
+Prior to an Involuntary Withdrawal response, the student will first be offered to take a Voluntary Leave.